jxom/react-loads/README.md

 If you would like the ability to persist response data upon unmounting the application (e.g. page refresh or closing window), a cache provider can also be utilised to cache response data.

-Here is an example using [Store.js](https://github.com/marcuswestin/store.js/) and setting the cache provider on an application level using `setCacheProvider`.
+Here is an example using [Store.js](https://github.com/marcuswestin/store.js/) and setting the cache provider on an application level using `<LoadsContext.Provider>`.
 If you would like to set a cache provider on a hooks level with `useLoads`, see [Local cache provider](#local-cache-provider).

 `index.js`
 ```jsx